 Using the same Run method as above, to run a macro contained within the Workbook Module the code would be as follows:

-Sub CallAnotherMacro() Run "ThisWorkbook.NameOfMacro" End Sub
+Run "ThisWorkbook.NameOfMacro"

-Notice that “NameOfMacro” has now become “ThisWorkbook.NameOfMacro”.
+Notice that NameOfMacro has now become ThisWorkbook.NameOfMacro.

 If the VBA code is contained within the Workbook Module of another workbook, the code would be adjusted as follows: